Paratii-Video/paratii-js/docs/example-session.md

 The Paratii library is used for interacting with the Paratii ecosystem: it is used to read and write data to the Ethereum blockchain, starting and stopping a local IPFS node and interacting with other IPFS peers, query-ing the Paratii index, etc.

-The `paratii-lib` is meant to be usable both for developing browser clients (such as the `paratii-portal`) s well is in nodejs-based applications (such as `paratii-db`)
+The `paratii-js` is meant to be usable both for developing browser clients (such as the `paratii-portal`) s well is in nodejs-based applications (such as `paratii-db`)

 ## Connecting to the Ethereum blockchain